Russia: Economy

 Russia's human development is ranked as "very high" in the annual Human Development Index.
 Roughly 70% of Russia's total GDP is driven by final consumption, and the country has the world's twelfth-largest consumer market.
-Russia has the fifth-highest number of billionaires in the world.
-However, its income inequality remains comparatively high compared to other developed countries.
+According to Forbes, Russia has the fifth-highest number of billionaires in the world.
+However, its income inequality remains high compared to other developed countries.
 The variance of natural resources among its federal subjects has also led to regional economic disparities.
-High levels of corruption, declining oil export revenues, a shrinking labor force, human capital flight, and an aging and declining population also remain major barriers to future economic growth.
+High levels of corruption, declining oil export revenues, a shrinking labour force, human capital flight, and an aging and declining population also remain major barriers to future economic growth.

 Following the 2022 Russian invasion of Ukraine, the country has faced extensive sanctions and other negative financial actions from the Western world and its allies which have the aim of isolating the Russian economy from the Western financial system.
 However, Russia has completed its transition into a war economy, and has shown resilience to such measures broadly, maintaining economic stability and growth—driven primarily by high military expenditure, rising household consumption and wages, low unemployment, and increased government spending.
 Yet, inflation has remained comparatively high, with experts predicting the sanctions will have a long-term negative effect on the Russian economy.
+Additionally, the international sanctions have led Russia to become heavily economically and technologically dependent on China.

 Transport and energy

 Railway transport in Russia is mostly controlled by the state-run Russian Railways.
 The total length of common-used railway tracks is the world's third-longest, exceeding 87000 km.
 As of 2019, Russia has the world's fifth-largest road network, with over 1.5 million km of roads.
 However, its road density is among the world's lowest, in part to its vast land area.
-Russia's inland waterways are the longest in the world, totaling 102000 km.
+Russia's inland waterways are the longest in the world, totalling 102000 km.
 It has over 900 airports, ranking seventh in the world, of which the busiest is Sheremetyevo International Airport in Moscow.
 The largest ports include the Port of Novorossiysk, the Great Port of Saint Petersburg and the Port of Vladivostok.